 Are Over-The-Counter Medications Safe For My Dog?

-Done so with care, and only with your veterinarian’s approval, there are some over the counter human medications that can be given to dogs.
+Done so with care, and only with your veterinarian’s approval, some over-the-counter human medications can be given to dogs.

 If your dog suffers from travel sickness, Dramamine is safe to give to most dogs half an hour before departure.
 Please note that there are canine-specific medications that are more effective and last longer than Dramamine.

 Some human antihistamines such as Claritin or Zyrtec may also be safe to give your dog on the say-so of your veterinarian.
-Decongestants, however, are not safe for dogs, so check the label carefully to ensure none are present in the medicine.
+However, decongestants are not safe for dogs, so check the label carefully to ensure none are present in the medicine.
 The allergy medicine you give your dog should only contain antihistamines.

 Check With Your Veterinarian First!